appinho/SARosPerceptionKitti/README.md

 ### Area for Improvements

-* Friendly solution to not hard code home directory path
+* Friendly solution to not hard code the user's home directory path
+* Record walk through video of entire project
-* Find a way to run multiple scenarios in one shot
+* Find a way to run multiple scenarios with one execution
 * Improving the Object Detection:
-     * Object's shape (especially for cars) is incorporated
+     * Visualize Detection Grid
+     * Incorporate features of the shape of cars
-     * False classification within the semantic segmentation can be eradicated
+     * Handle false classification within the semantic segmentation
-     * Replace MinAreaRect with better bounding box fitting
+     * Replace MinAreaRect with better fitting of the object's bounding box
-     * Rule based filter
-     * Integrate camera image to better group clusters
+     * Integrate view of camera image to better group clusters since point clouds can be spare for far distances
 * Improving the Object Tracking:
      * Delete duplicated tracks
      * Soften yaw estimations
+* Improve evaluation
+     * Write out FP FN
+* Try different approaches:
      * Applying the VoxelNet
+     *

 ### Contact